Vinograd20/tab_travel/README.md

-# Пример блока с табами.
+# Example of a block with tabs.
-## Содержит файлы HTML/CSS/JS. С использованием Bootstrap-grid.
+## Contains files HTML/CSS/JS.
+With the use Bootstrap-grid.